-★Question 2.90.
-What is wrong with the following proof that the sum of two even integris divisible by 4? ers Proof: Let x and y be two even integers.
-Then $x = 2a$ for some integer a and $y = 2a$ for some integer a.
-So $x + y = 2a + 2a = 4a$.
-Since a is an integer, $4a$ is divisible by 4 , so the sum of two even integers is divisible by 4 .
-Answer Another common mistake students make when trying to prove an identity/equation is to with what they want to prove and work both sides of it until they demonstrate that the equal.
+Question 2.90.
+What is wrong with the following proof that the sum of two even integers is divisible by 4?

+Proof: Let x and y be two even integers.
+Then x = 2a for some integer a and y = 2a for some integer a.
+So x + y = 2a + 2a = 4a.
+Since a is an integer, 4a is divisible by 4, so the sum of two even integers is divisible by 4.

+Another common mistake students make when trying to prove an identity/equation is to start with what they want to prove and work both sides of it until they demonstrate that they are equal.
 I want to stress that this is an invalid proof technique.
-Again, if this seems like making something out of nothing, consider this example: y are Question 2.91.
-Consider the following supposed proof that $-1 = 1$.
-Proof: Therefore $-1=1$.
+Again, if this seems like I am making something out of nothing, consider this example:

+Therefore -1 = 1.

 How do you know that this proof is incorrect?
-(Think about the obvious reason, not a ıny
+(Think about the obvious reason, not any technical reason.)

 Notice that each step of algebra in the previous proof is correct.
 For instance, if a = b, then $a^2 = b^2$ is correct.
 And $(-1)^2$ and 1^2 are both equal to 1.
 So the majority of the proof contains proper techniques.
 It contains just one problem: It starts by assuming something that isn't true.
+Unfortunately, one error is all it takes for a proof to be incorrect.